 For further information on secondary centres, write to email@example.com

 The best of facilities become useless if adequately trained and motivated manpower is not available.
 It is a well known fact that rural facilities are not able to attract manpower from the cities .

-The solution lies in identifying local resources and providing them adequate training and thus create a lasting solution.
+The solution lies in identifying local resources and providing them adequate education and thus create a lasting solution.
 The hospital has been following this strategy for the last few years with considerable success.

 Vision Technician Traning:

-A local person ( ideally 10+2 with science) is selected and put through 18 months of gruelling training .
+A local person ( ideally 10+2 with science) is selected and put through 18 months of gruelling education .
 On successful completion, the person is put in charge of a vision centre in his/her own area thereby not only providing medical crae at the grass roots but also creating local employment opportunities.
-The cost of this training is 75000.
+The cost of this education is 75000.

-For further information on VT training, write to firstname.lastname@example.org
+For further information on VT education, write to firstname.lastname@example.org